 Olympic Culinary Loop

-For oysters, sixth-generation Hama Hama Oyster Company offers roadside waterfront views along the Hood Canal and fresh raw or roasted oysters, clams, and chowder.
-In Sequim, you can visit a vibrant lavender farm before heading to lunch at Nourish — a gluten-free restaurant with a focus on sourcing organic, seasonal ingredients.
+Stroll through a working orchard with a crisp hard cider in hand at Finnriver Farm & Cidery.
+For oysters, sixth-generation Hama Hama Oyster Company offers waterfront views along the Hood Canal.
+In Sequim, you can visit a vibrant lavender farm before heading to lunch at Nourish, a gluten-free restaurant with a focus on organic, seasonal ingredients.

 Whatcom County Farm-to-Table Trails